 - POSCO and POSCO Chemtech set aside reserves, representing amounts deducted from taxable income prior to the filing of its 2015 tax return.
 These reserves are drawn down in two ways: 1) after three years have passed, by returning one third of the balance of each such contribution to the reserves, to taxable income in the fourth, fifth, and sixth tax year; or 2) if certain amounts set aside are not actually used for qualified purposes (i.e., research or human resource development), returning such unused portions to net income after three years have passed.56 Commerce incorrectly treated the entire delayed tax liability on the outstanding balance of the reserves, which POSCO and POSCO Chemtech had created under RSTA Article 9, as a subsidies benefit during the POR, analogous to how a tax credit would be treated as received during the POR.57 - As POSCO and POSCO Chemtech stated in POSCO's Section III IQR and POSCO Chemtech's Section III IQR, and as Commerce has previously concluded, corporations that accumulate reserves under RSTA Article 9 must ultimately recognize these amounts as income in future years.
-Thus, a benefit arises from the opportunity to delay payment of income taxes on the amounts set aside in the reserve until future years.58 - Commerce has previously determined that the ultimate income tax liability that was deferred should be treated as an interest-free contingent-liability loan.
+Thus, a benefit arises from the opportunity to delay payment of income taxes on the amounts set aside in the reserve until future years.
+58 - Commerce has previously determined that the ultimate income tax liability that was deferred should be treated as an interest-free contingent-liability loan.
 Thus, Commerce should recalculate the benefit received under this program consistent with the methodology used in past proceedings.59

-- Commerce should not modify its treatment of RSTA Article 9 benefits received by POSCO and POSCO Chemtech because the language of the relevant legal provision is unclear with respect to POSCO's proposed calculation.60 - POSCO's description of RSTA Article 9 suggests that all amounts contributed to a company's reserve are ultimately returned to taxable income in a future year and taxed at the generally applicable corporate tax rate; however, RSTA Article 9 indicates that reserves equivalent to the amount used for {research and human resource development}" are ultimately included in gross income in "the amount calculated by multiplying the amount given by the reserves divided by 36, by the number of months of the taxable accompanying IDM at Comment 5; CTL Plate Korea Final and accompanying IDM at Comment 1.
+- Commerce should not modify its treatment of RSTA Article 9 benefits received by POSCO and POSCO Chemtech because the language of the relevant legal provision is unclear with respect to POSCO's proposed calculation.
+60 - POSCO's description of RSTA Article 9 suggests that all amounts contributed to a company's reserve are ultimately returned to taxable income in a future year and taxed at the generally applicable corporate tax rate; however, RSTA Article 9 indicates that reserves equivalent to the amount used for {research and human resource development}"

+55 See, e.g., Hot Rolled Steel Korea Final IDM at Comment 5; CTL Plate Korea Final IDM at Comment 1.